 An effective dementia care plan requires more than simply assisting an individual with their everyday tasks, knowing the medication they need and ensuring that they are safe, secure and maintain general health.
 In order to create a dementia care plan that is truly beneficial it is necessary to explore the person behind the condition and to examine the world from their point of view and the life that they have led before they developed dementia.

-Taking a holistic approach and getting to know the person with dementia thoroughly – their likes, dislikes, moods, character and personal history – not only enables the carer to build a trusting rapport with them but also helps to establish the best ways in which the carer can assist the individual to continue achieving the activities of daily living, adapting the care given as needs change.
+Taking a holistic approach and getting to know the person with Alzheimer’s disease or another dementia thoroughly – their likes, dislikes, moods, character and personal history – not only enables the carer to build a trusting rapport with them but also helps to establish the best ways in which the carer can assist the individual to continue achieving the activities of daily living, adapting the care given as needs change.

 When creating a dementia care plan there are several key elements to consider in order for the plan to enable the person with dementia to remain as independent, self-reliant and comfortable as possible.
 These essential factors are: